 We occasionally buy a jar of lemon curd at the farmers market.
 It's smooth, creamy and tastes so good on anything sweet.
 But since the jar never lasts long enough, we decided to make our own!

-We tried a number of versions of the lemon curd and by far liked passion fruit curd the most, even so this lemon myrtle curd was delicious too..
+We tried a number of versions of the lemon curd and by far liked passion fruit curd the most, even so this lemon myrtle curd and this yuzu curd were delicious too..
 It was actually easy and fast to make once you understood the technique behind it.

 How to make passion fruit lemon curd